Home Stories & Articles

 SHORT STORIES

-DULCIE'S REWARD
+DULCIE'S

 Seventeen-year-old Dulcie is determined to find someone to drive her cattle to the new market in Abilene.